PSA Group: Process Conception Ingénierie

 Process Conception Ingénierie (PCI) is a French-based manufacturer of machine-tools for the automotive and aircraft industry.

-Peugeot Motocycles

-Peugeot Motocycles is 51.05% owned by India's Mahindra Group and the rest by Peugeot and manufactures a range of mopeds and scooters.
-The subsidiary owned 50% of the Chinese Jinan Qingqi Peugeot Motocycles joint venture in 2006 which became wholly owned subsidiary of China South Industries Group in 2013.

 Faurecia

 PSA owns 57.43% of automotive supplier Faurecia, a company created by a 1997 merger between Bertrand Faure and PSA-owned ECIA.
 It provides various components to Peugeot, Citroën, DS and significant interior and exterior parts to companies such as Audi, BMW and Mercedes-Benz.

 Gefco

 Gefco is a large international logistics company, established by Peugeot in 1949 and named Les Groupages Express de Franche-Comté.
 In November 2012, PSA sold a 75% share to Russian Railways (RZD) for €800m, but retains Gefco as the main logistics provider.

 Motaquip

 Motaquip is an all-makes aftermarket parts company and was established in the UK by PSA Peugeot Citroën in 1981.
 In December 2014 Motaquip was sold to an outside company to become independent of PSA as "Motaquip Limited".
 The head office is now based in Nuneaton, UK, with all parts distributed from a warehouse in Luton, UK.